 Some other colors of glitter! 😀

-Are you making glitter mason jars?
 You can buy glitter almost anywhere.
 Craft stores, Walmart, dollar stores, even drug stores.
-I have some of my Amazon affiliate links added too in the post.
+I have some of my Amazon Affiliate links added in the post.

 Follow me around. 😉